- Sleep Products

 |Durability||Poor to Fair||Fair to Good||Good to Very Good||Fair to Good||Poor to Fair|

-|Heavy Sleeper Rating (More than 230 lbs)||Poor to Fair||Good to Very Good||Good to Very Good||Good to Very Good||Poor to Fair|
+|Motion Isolation||Poor to Fair||Good to Very Good||Good to Very Good||Fair to Good||Fair to Good|

-|Rating for Sleepers with Hip Pain||Poor to Fair||Good to Very Good||Good to Very Good||Fair to Good||Fair to Good|
+|Noise||Poor to Fair||Good to Very Good||Good to Very Good||Fair to Good||Poor to Fair|

 Most mattress brands offer sleep trials, during which customers can test out a new mattress in their home for a predetermined amount of time (typically 90 to 120 nights).
 If the customer is not satisfied with the mattress before the trial ends, they have the option or returning their mattress for a full or partial refund, or exchanging it for a model with a different size or firmness rating (options vary by brand).

 Because most mattresses require at least 30 nights to be properly broken in, sleep trials can be an ideal way for shoppers with hip pain to compare different brands and models.
 Additionally, some brands will coordinate mattress returns on the customer’s behalf and will waive shipping and handling costs.

 The best mattress warranties will cover sagging that measures one inch or less, since sagging that measures deeper has a much greater impact on pain and pressure.
 However, some mattress warranties will not cover sagging that measures less than one and a half inches.